MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 3. Have your users sign in to Office 365 and install Visio from the **Software** section of the Office 365 portal.
 Users have to be local administrators on their computers to install Visio.

-If you want to have more control over how Visio is deployed to your users, you can do the following instead:
+If you want to have more control over how Visio Pro for Office 365 is deployed to your users, you can do the following instead:

-- [Download the Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) from the Microsoft Download Center.
+1. [Download](https://go.microsoft.com/fwlink/p/?LinkID=626065) the Office Deployment Tool from the Microsoft Download Center.

-- Use the Office Deployment Tool to [download Visio Pro for Office 365](https://technet.microsoft.com/library/jj219424.aspx) to your local network.
+2. Create a [configuration.xml file](configuration-options-for-the-office-2016-deployment-tool.md) to use with the Office Deployment Tool to download and install Visio Pro for Office 365.

-- Use the Office Deployment Tool to [deploy Visio Pro for Office 365](https://technet.microsoft.com/library/jj219423.aspx) on your users' computers.
+3. Use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) to deploy Visio Pro for Office 365 on your users' computers.

-If you already use other tools to deploy software to your users, such as System Center Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy Visio.
+If you already use other tools to deploy software to your users, such as System Center Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy Visio Pro for Office 365.

 ## Deploy Visio Professional 2016 or Visio Standard 2016